 Students who left from Year 10 but were under 17 years were linked up with Transition to Work providers, particularly under the Smart Skilled and Hired program.
-Those who were over 17 entered employment in the areas of childcare, retail, fast food and apprenticeships.
+Those who were over 17 entered employment in the areas of childcare, retail, hospitality and traineeships/apprenticeships.

-Year 12 graduate destinations included University, travel industry, veterinary assistant, health care, University transition programs, TAFE, retail, construction industry and hospitality.
-A small number of students did not gain employment soon after leaving school and one got married and gave birth.
+Year 12 graduate destinations included University, TAFE NSW, childcare, health care, University transition programs, retail, construction industry and hospitality.
+A small number of students did not gain employment soon after leaving school.